gt-crnch-rg/read-the-docs/docs/reconfig/intel/oneapi-fpga-crnch-workflow.md

 ## Building an FPGA Bitstream

-Request an allocation on a larger server node with an appropriate amount of memory
+Request an allocation on a larger server node with an appropriate amount of memory.

 Here we are requesting 12 cores on flubber 3, 64 GB of RAM, and a time limit of 8 hours.
 ```